Suraj2611/GIS/docs/datasources.rst

 - `<http://freegisdata.rtwilson.com/>`_

 What about when we have no spatial data available?

 - Digitize?
-- Merge/ Join multiple datasets tp get what you need
+- Merge/ Join multiple datasets to get what you need